KallDrexx/rust-media-libs/README.md

 ## Examples
 Several examples have been created that utilize these libraries

+* **[tokio_rtmp_server](examples/tokio_rtmp_server)** - This is an example of using the library to create an RTMP server with async rust and Tokio.
+Clients can connect, publish video to a stream, and other clients can connect and play the stream back.

 * **[mio_rtmp_server](examples/mio_rtmp_server)** - This is a semi-advanced example of creating a mio application that can act as both a client and a server.
 It supports:
     * Clients can connect and publish video to a stream.